webgme/tutorials/_session6_auth/README.md

 ##### 2. Enabling auth
 With our new keys generated we can safely turn on the authorization.
 (For the purpose of ease the keys are checked in this repository, this should not be done for an actual deployment).
+Make sure to import `path` module in your config file if you haven't already done so (`FSM/config/config.default.js`) contains the final setup.

 ```
 config.authentication.enable = true;